Public testnet now includes full node, miner, snapshot bootstrap, and native Node Rewards. Read how Node Rewards work

 Use the public pages according to their actual role.

-Protocol for orientation, Node Rewards for the key protocol novelty, Whitepaper for the short paper, Architecture for component boundaries, Live Testnet for public chain signals, wallet for the user path, browser wallet for install steps, faucet for testnet testing, docs for technical reference, and explorer for external verification.
+Protocol for orientation, Node Rewards for the key protocol novelty, Whitepaper for the short paper, Architecture for component boundaries, Live Testnet for public chain signals, wallet for the user path, testnet wallet for public wallet boundaries, browser wallet for install steps, faucet for testnet testing, post-quantum for experimental CHCQ research, docs for technical reference, and explorer for external verification.